neftjs/neft/route.coffee.md

 		createToHTMLFromObject = (opts) ->
 			->
-				viewName = opts.view or @name or 'index' tmplName = opts.template or 'index'
+				viewName = opts.view or @name or 'index' tmplName = opts.template or 'template'
 				useName = opts.use or 'body'

 				if view = app.views[viewName]